coco-coc/vproxy/README.md

 ## About LICENCE

 We retain all rights to our source code and no one may reproduce, distribute, or create derivative works from our work.
-In other words, you are NOT permitted to:

-1. Distribute this software or its derivative works in any form, such as compiled binaries or source code.

-2. Publish this software or its derivative works on any app store, package registry, or hosting platform.

 ## Deep Linking (For airport owners)